1 Chronicles 28 – David’s Public Charge to Solomon

 b.
 You shall not build a house for My name: Though David wanted to build God a house, God politely refused David’s offer and proposed to build him a house instead, in the sense of a lasting royal dynasty (2 Samuel 7).

 c.
-He has chose my son Solomon to sit on the throne: This was a significant event because there had never been a hereditary monarchy in Israel before.
-Saul, the previous King of Israel, was not succeeded by any son of his.
+He has chosen my son Solomon to sit on the throne: This was a significant event because there had never been a hereditary monarchy in Israel before.
+Saul, the previous king of Israel, was not succeeded by any son of his.

 d.
-Moreover I will establish his kingdom forever: God promised that if the royal descendents of David remained obedient, the LORD would protect their throne and the kingdom of Israel, and there would always be a descendent of David reigning over Israel.
+Moreover I will establish his kingdom forever: God promised that if the royal descendants of David remained obedient, the LORD would protect their throne and the kingdom of Israel, and there would always be a descendant of David reigning over Israel.

 e.
 Be careful to seek out all the commandments of the LORD: This was an important and well-chosen exhortation to the people of Israel.

 · They were exhorted to be careful, in the sense that they had to regard this responsibility as important and worthy of attention.